Gemuesesaft/SmallDSP/README.md

 used ADCs and DAC that are configured directly by setting specific pins, because the usage of the I2C/SPI master feature an ADAU DSPs is, at least to my knowledge, not very user-friendly.
-Please correct me if I'm wrong there I would very much like to know an easy way to use that feature.
+Please correct me if I'm wrong there I would very much like to know an easy way to use this feature.
-The Maxi is an exception in that, as it has a STM32 MCU and the PCB.
+The Maxi is an exception in that, as it has a STM32 MCU on board.
 That is because the used Codecs are only controllable over I2C/SPI and are way cheaper than pin-controllable alternatives.

-A detailed documentation is planned but the current focus lies on finishing the PCBs and the testing of those.
+A detailed documentation is planned, but the current focus lies on finishing the PCBs and the testing of those.
 Detailed performance measurements will be published here as well, as soon as they are made.